Ask your teacher or counselor if you need help choosing. But first, read the guidelines below.

 You should also consider whether the colleges that you’re interested in require or recommend a specific Subject Test to enter a program or major.
 Remember, even if a college does not require Subject Test scores, submitting your scores may enhance your college application.
-See a list of colleges that require, recommend, or consider Subject Tests.

 Some colleges will grant an exemption from or credit for a freshman course requirement if a student does well on a particular SAT Subject Test.
 Check with the college you’re interested in about its policies.